CMU-program-analysis/sp2023-recitation9/README.md

 will become especially helpful for dealing with more complicated functions (i.e. like the one you will synthesize in HW8).

 You can use the template in `problem.py` to help you get started!

+The main steps of the synthesis process are as follows:

+- Define Z3 variables and expressions for the possible operations.
+- Add a constraints to only allow one operation to be part of the solution.
+- Add constraints for each input-output pair.
+- Solve the Z3 formula to synthesize the function.

 ```python
 from z3 import *